GaecKo/MDPSaver/README.md

 ## Update
 * If you used last version of MDPSaver, here is a [video](https://www.youtube.com/watch?v=y8biYrRKB9s) on how to update your old data to the new MDPSaver.

 ****

+## Update notice
+I have been working on a new functionnality just recently called "Search Filter" which allows you to filter and show site with corresponding password / email / username.
+It's usefull if you wish for example to see all the sites that have the same password / ... .

+It's only available on the python version.
+Please also check [Notes](#notes) for more information.

+****